mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 Positions the file pointer at the record with the specified key in the file that the FileAdapter is working with.

+#### Remarks
+The SeekKey method is used to position the file pointer at the record with the specified key in the file that the FileAdapter is working with.
+It first checks if the provided AdgKeyTable is null.
+If it is, it throws an ArgumentNullException.
+It then calls the SeekKey method of the FileData object of the FileAdapter, passing the provided SeekMode and AdgKeyTable.
+The SeekKey method of the FileData object positions the file pointer at the record with the specified key in the file.
+This method does not read the record; it only positions the file pointer.
+To read the record after calling this method, you can use the ReadRandomKey or ReadSequential methods.

 ```cs
 void SeekKey(SeekMode mode, AdgKeyTable keyTable)
 ```